Mynydd Moel

 Mynydd Moel is the second highest summit of Cadair Idris in the Snowdonia National Park, in Gwynedd, northwest Wales.

+Geography

 It lies to the east of Cadair Idris and is often climbed as a horseshoe along with Craig Cwm Amarch and Cadair Idris.

 The summit is bare and rocky and marked with a cairn.
 The north face like Cadair Idris has large cliffs.
 To the east is a lower broad plateau topped by the summit of Gau Graig.